HydrologyFrankfurt/ReWaterGAP/docs/user_guide/tutorials.rst

 Vizualizing your results using Panopoly
 ========================================

 To visualize the output of any given simulation we suggest using `Panopoly <https://www.giss.nasa.gov/tools/panoply/>`__.
 You can use it to open the input files in NetCDF format or your output files after the simulation has finished running.
-In this Tutorial we will be using Panopoly to vizualize the output data of the `standard anthropogenic run <standard_anthropogenic_run>`_ for the year 1989.
+In this Tutorial we will be using Panopoly to vizualize the output data of the :ref:`standard anthropogenic run <standard_anthropogenic_run>` for the year 1989.

 Begin by downloading and installing Panopoly.
 Then click on "file" -> "open".
 Navigate to your ReWaterGAP folder.
 Then to "output_data" and select the created file "dis_1989-12-31.nc".
 Click on "open".